chrispy67/VisMetaDynamics/README.md

 First described by [Laio and Parrinello][1] in 2002, metadynamics has proven to be useful in applications such as [drug discovery][2], [materials science][3], [ligand bindings][4], and [much more][5].
 Since then, numerous versions of metadynamics have been designed to address the shortcomings of classical metadynamics; parallel-bias metadynamics, well-tempered metadynamics, and bias-exchange metadynamics are all flavors of the original 2002 paper.
 Metadynamics and all related acronyms can be applied easily to modern MD engines via plugins or built-in functions, making this family of enhanced sampling techinques widely accessible.
 A thorough review of the rigorously correct implementations and limitations for specific use cases of MetaD are beyond the scope of this resource, but users are encouraged to consult [documentation](https://www.plumed.org/) and [practical applications](https://www.plumed-nest.org/) on their own.

+In metadynamics, potential energy is added to a chosen collective variable (CV) periodically in the form of Gaussian kernels, or bias.
+This bias encourages the system to escape metastable states, allowing the system to  explore otherwise inaccessible conformations in the CV space.
+With carefully chosen CVs and parameters, rare events can be observed on timescales accessible by modern MD engines and calculate probability distributions of metastable states in the CV space.

 Pictured below are stick representations of *cis* (left) and *trans* (right) configurations of alanine dipeptide.
 The dihedral angle Φ corresponding to the two metastable states are also defined.

 <p float="left">
     <img src="docs/global_min.png"width="45%%"/>